xieyuheng/ty/README.md

 # Ty

-A schema checker that returns well typed results.
+Here is a schema checker that returns well typed results, to be used in typescript, tell your friends!

 ## Install